In the business world today, employee health and wellbeing is a key focus for some of the word’s most successful and innovative organisations.

 76% of professionals would most value flexible work options as part of their workplace wellness program.

 57% of respondents say their organisation does not actively promote its workplace wellness program to existing employees.

 - Wellbeing is a measure of a person’s happiness and psychological, emotional and mental state

 - Workplace wellness program refers to a workplace strategy being implemented to improve the health and wellbeing of employees

 Download the full Health and Wellbeing whitepaper here.

-Find out what you're worth by requesting a copy of our latest Salary Survey, or contact one of our specialist consultants today.
+Find out what you're worth and contact one of our specialist consultants today.